Drug Lord Joaquín ‘El Chapo’ Guzmán Sentenced To Life In Prison In U.S. Federal Court

-Drug Lord Joaquín Guzmán, known as “El Chapo” and for his prison escapes and his role as a drug kingpin, will spend the rest of his life behind bars, a federal court in New York ruled Monday.
+Drug lord Joaquín Guzmán, known as “El Chapo” and also known for his prison escapes and his role as a drug kingpin, will spend the rest of his life behind bars, a federal court in New York ruled Monday.

 Before his sentencing by U.S. District Judge Brian Cogan, who presided over the trial, Guzmán said he believed his trial was unfair, per The Washington Post.